Leanne Betasamosake Simpson: Music and writing

 As a musician, Simpson has collaborated with various Indigenous and non-Indigenous musicians to record and perform stories as songs.
 She is an alum of Jason Collett's Basement Review and her album f(l)ight was produced by Jonas Bonnetta (Evening Hymns) with James Bunton (Ohbijou, Light Fires).
 She regularly performs live with a core group of musicians, including Nick Ferrio and her sister Ansley Simpson.
 Noopiming Sessions is a collaboration with her sister Ansley Simpson and Theory of Ice includes collaborations with Jim Bryson and John K. Samson.

 Rehearsals for Living

-Author of Policing Black Lives Robyn Maynard, and Leanne Betasamosake Simpson's Rehearsals for Living is a powerful exchange between two of Canada's most important contemporary thinkers, authors and activists – one Black, and one Indigenous; both women and mothers – on the subject of where we go from here: an unusually vital and arresting epistolary book, part debate, part dialogue, part lively and detailed familial correspondence between two razor-sharp writers sending notes to each other under stay-at-home orders during the stormy present, articulating Black and Indigenous perspectives on our unprecedented here and now, the long history of slavery and colonization that has brought us here, and what possibilities a post-pandemic future might hold.
-Forthcoming from Knopf Canada, Spring 2022.
+Robyn Maynard and Leanne Betasamosake Simpson's Rehearsals for Living is a written exchange between two Canadian authors and activists on the subject of current social directions.
+The epistolary book consists of dialogue and correspondence between the two writers during stay-at-home orders, presenting Black and Indigenous perspectives on the present, the history of slavery and colonization, and potential post-pandemic futures.
+It was published by Knopf Canada in Spring 2022.